 Almost 40% of their med students have a non-science background, with many (25%) coming from the arts.

 Many non-trad applicants might be turned off by Harvard’s ivy-league reputation but they do accept a good number.

 According to their official selection factors, it could even be something that works in your favor.
 Especially if you’ve had an established career first.

 Why Do Med Schools Like Nontrads

 The reasons why most med schools welcome non-traditional applicants include:

-- Diversity: certain med schools have quotas or strict policies to diversify their student bodies to give equal opportunities to candidates.
+Certain med schools have quotas or strict policies to diversify their student bodies to give equal opportunities to candidates

 Be sure to appeal to some of these factors when shaping your application.

 Here’s why some med schools might not like non-traditional students:

 - They feel nontraditional students don’t fit: they’re maybe too old to make friends, or expected to struggle academically etc.